kevintruong/til/PThread/Pthreads,-Part-3:-Parallel-Problems-(Bonus).md

 ----

 From [Wikipedia](https://en.wikipedia.org/wiki/Embarrassingly_parallel)
-* Serving static files on a webserver to multiple users at once.
+-Serving static files on a webserver to multiple users at once.
-* The Mandelbrot set, Perlin noise and similar images, where each point is calculated independently.
+-The Mandelbrot set, Perlin noise and similar images, where each point is calculated independently.
-* Rendering of computer graphics.
+-Rendering of computer graphics.
 In computer animation, each frame may be rendered independently (see parallel rendering).
-* Brute-force searches in cryptography.[8]
+-Brute-force searches in cryptography.[8]
 Notable real-world examples include distributed.net and proof-of-work systems used in cryptocurrency.
-* BLAST searches in bioinformatics for multiple queries (but not for individual large queries) [9]
-* Large scale facial recognition systems that compare thousands of arbitrary acquired faces (e.g., a security or surveillance video via closed-circuit television) with similarly large number of previously stored faces (e.g., a rogues gallery or similar watch list).[10]
+-BLAST searches in bioinformatics for multiple queries (but not for individual large queries) [9] -Large scale facial recognition systems that compare thousands of arbitrary acquired faces (e.g., a security or surveillance video via closed-circuit television) with similarly large number of previously stored faces (e.g., a rogues gallery or similar watch list).[10]
-* Computer simulations comparing many independent scenarios, such as climate models.
+-Computer simulations comparing many independent scenarios, such as climate models.
-* Evolutionary computation metaheuristics such as genetic algorithms.
+-Evolutionary computation metaheuristics such as genetic algorithms.
-* Ensemble calculations of numerical weather prediction.
+-Ensemble calculations of numerical weather prediction.
-* Event simulation and reconstruction in particle physics.
+-Event simulation and reconstruction in particle physics.
-* The marching squares algorithm
+-The marching squares algorithm
-* Sieving step of the quadratic sieve and the number field sieve.
+-Sieving step of the quadratic sieve and the number field sieve.
-* Tree growth step of the random forest machine learning technique.
+-Tree growth step of the random forest machine learning technique.
-* Discrete Fourier Transform where each harmonic is independently calculated.
+-Discrete Fourier Transform where each harmonic is independently calculated.